Osamaelnaggar/NYC-Transportation-Analysis/README.md

 # NYC-Transportation-Analysis  - Capstone Project
-End-to-end data pipeline for analyzing NYC traffic (Bus, Subway, Taxi) using Airflow, PostgreSQL, Docker, and ML with Superset dashboards
-This project is the final capstone for the German University in Cairo's Data Engineering & AI Diploma.
-It provides a comprehensive end-to-end data pipeline for analyzing urban traffic patterns using real New York City traffic datasets.
+Capstone project from the GUC Data Engineering & AI Diploma.
+Builds a full-stack data pipeline and analytics platform to explore New York City transportation systems—covering Taxi, Subway, and Bus datasets.
+Implements ETL using Airflow, storage in PostgreSQL, containerized deployment via Docker, and ML-powered fare predictions with FFNN.
+Interactive dashboards are delivered using Apache Superset.

 ## 🚦 Project Overview